 Awardees will receive a Manorial Edict Diploma in PDF copy and printed parchment where available.
-Those awarded as The Lord's High Steward or Grand Bailiff may also receive a Royal Crown Lapel Chain to symbolise their award.
+Those awarded as The Lord's High Steward or Grand Bailiff will also receive a Royal Crown Lapel Chain to symbolise their award.
 All awardees will be publicly recorded on the London Gazette for future generations.
 The Gazette is an official journal of the British government and the oldest newspaper in the United Kingdom.
 It was first published in 1665.

-"In honour of ordinary persons for their extraordinary achievements"
+"For ordinary persons and their extraordinary achievements"

 Please use the form below to make a nomination: